jorkey/service-lifecycle-platform/readme.md

   - MongoDB connection URL, for example mongodb://localhost:27017
 - _mongoDbName_
   - MongoDB database name
+- _[logsMongoDbConnection]_
+  - MongoDB connection URL for store log records, for example mongodb://localhost:27017.
+  - Log records are stores in the common database if this parameter is not specified.
+- _[logsMongoDbName]_
+  - MongoDB database name for store log records.
+Must be defined when logsMongoDbConnection is defined.
+  - Log records are stores in the common database if this parameter is not specified.
 - _persistent_
   - currently only for installation on Linux
   - _true_, if the distribution server is installed as a Linux systemd service